 It is important to note that all services stated above are subject to a financial assessment and charges will only be made after taking into account after assessing a citizen’s ability to pay

-- Citizens who have capital (excluding their home of residence) in excess of £23,250 or they have declined to have a financial assessment will be automatically be expected to pay the full charge for their social care services
+- Citizens who have capital (excluding their home of residence) more than £23,250 or they have declined to have a financial assessment will be automatically be expected to pay the full charge for their social care services